jcamins/biblionarrator/doc/install.md

 * MySQL
 * PHP 5.3+
 * Mcrypt, MySQL, Tidy, and XSL PHP5 extensions

-* If you are setting up a development installation, you will also need git
+If you are setting up a development environment, you will also need:

+* git
+* make
+* lesscss and node.js

 Installation procedure
 ----------------------